Helping girls to move section

 Map it out - let girls know about all available units in their area.
 The most obvious one may not be the most suitable for them.

 Make the most of events - invite girls from the section below to join your unit at age-appropriate events.
 For example, if you're heading to our BIG GIG, why not ask if the 10-year-olds in your feeder unit would like to come along?

 Multi-section fun - take part in local events involving other sections so girls have the opportunity to meet and learn more about each section.

 Join it up - parents and girls might find it easier to stick with guiding if sections meet on the same evening.
 Try to coordinate times and locations if possible.

 Taster session - invite girls at the top end of a younger section to come along to a meeting for a taste of the activities available when they move up.
 Send girls home with an information pack about the older section and, when the time is right, contact each girl and her parents personally to invite her to join the unit.

-Helping hands - involve Young Leaders and Rainbow and Brownie Helpers in your unit so younger girls can see what leadership opportunities are available for Guides and members of The Senior Section.
+Helping hands - involve young leaders and Rainbow and Brownie helpers in your unit so younger girls can see what leadership opportunities are available for Guides and members of The Senior Section or Rangers.
 This can even help towards their Leadership qualification.

 Talk to parents - discuss their daughter’s next steps.
 Parents may not know about the other sections in guiding.

 Section Gold awards - our programme includes a number of ways girls can prepare for the next section and is designed so that girls have consistant activities and themes that run throughout.

 For example, after completing all Activity Theme awards for the section, girls can work towards their Section Gold Award.
 The final part of each Section Gold award focuses on looking forward to their next steps in guiding by visiting a unit in the section above or talking to an older girl about her experiences.